tooploox/mentoring/python/flask/1_REST_API_basics/flask_102/readme.md

 ### 5. Error handling
     In case of invalid/missing arguments the endpoint should return ``BadRequest`` response.
-### 3. Run unit tests and ensure they pass.
+### 6. Check your solution

+#### Use script

-Use provided bash script:
+Execute provided bash script:

     ./check_solution.sh

+This script may not only execute unit tests, but also perform other checks (like ensure you are using a virtual environment).
+#### Run unit tests and ensure they pass.

-or run the following command from current (`flask_102`) directory:
+Run the following command from current (`flask_102`) directory:

-Pytest:

-    PYTHONPATH=. pytest -v

-Unittest:
+    . venv/bin/activate

-    PYTHONPATH=. python -m unittest -v
+    python -m unittest -v

 ## Success conditions